NielsTalens/dear-non-it-people/_posts/2020-10-25-about-pipelines-and-continuous-everything-and-more.md

 image: assets/images/pipelines/pipes-MichaelGaida.jpg
 beforetoc: "Picture: Michael Gaida"
 toc: true
-description: What are al these continuous things nowadays?
-Does it really matter?
+description: What are al these continuous things in IT nowadays?
+In this article we will look at the benefits and the essence of continuous delivery for the end users.
 categories:
 - continuous delivery
+- continuous integration
-- technical practices
+- technical practices simplyfied
 - quality
 - speed of delivery
-- what is this thing?
 featured: false
 hidden: false
 ---